|WiFi in TVs is a Revolution|

 There are many technical benefits to having a WiFi enabled TV, which include software upgrades and access to any content anywhere on the web.
-Boxee, Google TV and Apple TV have been early pioneers at helping you aggregate and watch content through specialized boxes.
-However, the reality is TV manufacturers like Samsung are leading the way to home viewing innovation.
+Boxee, Google TV, and Apple TV have been early pioneers at helping you aggregate and watch content through specialized boxes.
+However, the reality is TV manufacturers like Samsung are leading the way to home-viewing innovation.
 It took almost a decade for IPTV to arrive thanks to an innovative company from Korea called Samsung which is paving the way to the future.

-One snafu that Netflix is starting to deal with are the broadband carriers starting to impose data caps on customers in order to protect their expensive cable programming subscriptions the consumers are starting to bypass.
+One snafu that Netflix is starting to deal with is the broadband carriers starting to impose data caps on customers in order to protect their expensive cable programming subscriptions the consumers are starting to bypass.
 In order to help avoid breaking bandwidth caps starting to get imposed by broadband ISPs, Netflix is letting U.S. customers adjust their bit rate and video streaming quality settings.
-Netflix is already allowing customer to manage the bit rate in Canada.
+Netflix is already allowing customers to manage the bit rate in Canada.

 How to Improved Home WiFi Signal

 Why Pandora Could Be The Next Google

 Walt to FCC: Cable Companies Have Been Screwing Their Consumers For Years

 Cutting Costs By Cutting The Cord